-The opportunities for developing more accurate estimates of re-entrained road dust emissions from paved roads lie primarily in the development of improved emission factors, in relation to what is available in the traditional AP-42 methodology.
-Within the constraints of the traditional methodology, improved emission factors are achieved through improved silt loading characterization.
+The opportunities for developing more accurate estimates of re-entrained road dust emissions lie primarily in the development of improved emission factors, in relation to what is available in the traditional AP-42 methodology.
+Within the constraints of the traditional methodology, improved emission factors are achieved through improved silt loading characterization across a roadway system.